SaaS Content Marketing Strategy – The Ultimate Guide

 What Is SaaS Marketing?

 Let’s start from the basics.
-Software as a service or SaaS marketing as we know it has a more product-centered approach to create awareness around a product.
-With this aim, SaaS marketers generate relevant content in the form of ebooks, interactive experiences, whitepapers, infographics that aid in creating a resource hub around their product.
+Software as a service or SaaS marketing as we know it has a more product-centered approach to creating awareness around a product.
+With this aim, SaaS marketers generate relevant content in the form of ebooks, interactive experiences, whitepapers, and infographics that aid in creating a resource hub around their product.

 This helps build a repository of content for different stages of the buyer’s journey.
 Just like in any other business, customers are more likely to purchase a SaaS product if they have been acquainted with the brand or have used its resources in the past.

 Thus, SaaS content marketing is aimed at attracting the relevant audience with an aim to convert them into paying customers.

 What Is B2B SaaS Marketing?

 B2B SaaS marketing as the name suggests involves marketing products that are meant for use by businesses.
 B2B Saas marketing tries to appeal to SMBs as well as bigger accounts using different SaaS content marketing strategies.
 The key difference is the end-user.
 Since businesses are the end-users here, the content marketing platforms are chosen carefully with the end-user in mind.

 Traditional marketing involved selling either a product or a service.
 The differentiations were clear.
 And there were models like the 4Ps and the 5Cs, Porter’s 5 forces, etc. that clearly laid down the rules that could be taken as Gospel truths.